Meeting of the Commission of Fine Arts

 Mr. Thom described the context of the Woodridge library in a neighborhood undergoing rapid transition.
 The area includes many unrelated buildings, including houses, former industrial buildings, and strip malls.
 The site faces the major arterial of Rhode Island Avenue to the northwest, although none of the site's orthogonal edges is aligned with the diagonal avenue.
 The west and north sides of the site are formed by 18th and Hamlin Streets; single–family homes extend to the east along Hamlin Street; and a large park is to the south, with dramatic views southeast from the site across the park's valley to an elementary school.
 He indicated the alley on the south side of the site, continuing behind the adjacent houses and providing access for parking and trash collection; a direct connection between the site and the park is therefore difficult, and he observed that the existing library building turns its back to the park.
 He described the street configuration as challenging; the intersection of Rhode Island Avenue with Hamlin and 18th Streets creates an awkward condition in front of the site's main frontage, and Hamlin Street effectively severs the site from Rhode Island Avenue.
 He therefore attempted through the design process to treat the library project as an opportunity to tie together the various context conditions.
 One proposal being pursued is to realign Hamlin Street to turn toward Rhode Island Avenue to the northeast of the site, which would allow for closing Hamlin Street in front of the library and creating a small plaza between the library and the avenue; this proposal would be subject to the difficult legal process for closing a street.
 The plaza could also accommodate a bus stop serving the area.
 He said he had hoped that the street closure could offer an additional design opportunity to orient the library facade to Rhode Island Avenue, but this is not feasible due to jurisdictional issues.

 Mr. Thom described the design goals and the architectural concept.
 The library is intended to be clearly different from other buildings in the community; he wants the building to appear slightly mysterious from the outside, and people should have the sense that they are entering a building of light.
 The program requires a two–level structure with a green roof.
 He said that he experimented with different shapes—circles, squares, rectangles, and even a "lump" or a rock emerging from the hill.
 He chose a square building with a diagonal orientation extending from the corner of 18th and Rhode Island, which allows for book stacks at the edges and the creation of a central element to pull the building together.
-As people enter from the northeast corner, the building would open up to an expansive view of the park; he presented sketches of a series of platforms that would descend through the building.
+As people enter from the northwest corner, the building would open up to an expansive view of the park; he presented sketches of a series of platforms that would descend through the building.
 He also developed the green roof to include a third–level reading lounge to tie in with the roof and encourage people to ascend; the design includes visual connections between all of the levels.
 He said that the design also draws on the image of a Japanese castle, with battered walls supporting a raised, lighted roof to give the impression of a building rising out of the earth; treating the roof as a glowing lantern would suggest a lamp of knowledge.

 Mr. Thom provided further details of the planned interior configuration.
 The children's area would have a clear view of the park and access to an outdoor terrace.
 The checkout desk and staff area would be adjacent to the entrance; the lobby would include areas of special visual appeal to encourage people to take out books.
 The community meeting room would be adjacent to the lobby and would also have a separate entrance on the east facade for use during hours when the library is closed.
 The partial second floor would have areas for teenagers and adults; the open stair to the second floor might act as an amphitheater, and a counter around the opening would have computer stations providing views across the open space that would extend vertically through the library.
 A large angled window on the south facade would provide a diagonal view across the park.
 Interior finishes would be mostly white; the furniture would be wood, probably a light maple.
 Lighting would be set within furniture, and the ceiling would be a clean surface with no light fixtures.
 On the exterior, the battered walls would be concrete; the green roof would be shaded by a trellis.
 A partial basement would be provided for mechanical systems, taking advantage of the site's 12– to 14–foot slope down to the park.